Lin-jun-xiang/pyfeflow/README.md

 4. Clone the repository using `git clone https://github.com/Lin-jun-xiang/feflow-python-ifm.git`.

+4. `pip install gdal`

+5. `pip install pyfeflow`

-5. Start using the package.
+6. Start using the package.

 <a href="#top">Back to top</a>